Basics of Microtia

 MEDPOR® Ear Reconstruction

 First introduced in 1991 by Dr. John Reinisch, MEDPOR® is a surgical technique that uses a porous polyethylene framework along with the child’s own tissue to create an ear.
-Dr. Reinsich has further innovated a technique with minimal scarring.
+Dr. Reinsich has further innovated a technique with minimal scarring for patients at our Beverly Hills microtia surgeon's office.
 Reconstruction with MEDPOR® can usually begin at age 3.
 If only one ear is involved, the MEDPOR® framwork is customized to match the normal ear, but is created slightly larger so the ear will be adult-sized.
 The framework is then covered by the patient’s own tissue (called a flap) which is brought down a s a thin “living membrane” from underneath the scalp.
 In most cases, only one surgery is required to reconstruct the ear.
 Atresia repair can be done before or after MEDPOR®.
 A combined one stage reconstruction of both microtia and canal surgery using MEDPOR® is possible.

 One Surgery: Medpor® Ear Reconstruction